 Criminal penalties can be enhanced, or additional civil penalties may apply, if the assault was committed as a hate crime, or if the assault was an act of domestic violence or spousal abuse.

 Get Legal Help from a Philadelphia Assault Defense Attorney

 The charges against you are serious.
 You need an assault attorney who will be equally serious about your defense.
-At the Law Offices of Lloyd Long, our renowned legal team brings more than a decade of experience to every assault case, and will be there to answer your questions, handle your documentation, guide you through the legal system, prepare you for court hearings, challenge the prosecutor’s case, and work strategically for a better outcome.
+At the Law Office of Lloyd Long, our renowned legal team brings more than a decade of experience to every assault case, and will be there to answer your questions, handle your documentation, guide you through the legal system, prepare you for court hearings, challenge the prosecutor’s case, and work strategically for a better outcome.